BorisMolch/pfrontend-temp/content/blog/join-a-fully-funded-phd-on-ai-for-immersive-music-as-patchxr-partners-with-queen-mary-university-of-london.md

 ---
-_template: blog_post
+author: "PatchXR"
+ctalink: ""
+ctatext: ""
+date: 2021-12-17T05:00:00Z
+description: "In a unique research opportunity, we're proud to partner with Queen Mary University of London to offer a fully-funded, 4-year doctorate with the topic \" Multimodal AI for musical collaboration in immersive environments.\" Here's how to apply."
+image: "/uploads/mileend.jpg"
+title: "Apply for a fully-funded PhD on AI for immersive music, as PatchXR partners with Queen Mary University of London"
+type: "post"
 ---

-+++
-author = "PatchXR"
-ctalink = ""
-ctatext = ""
-date = 2021-12-17T05:00:00Z
-description = "In a unique research opportunity, we're proud to partner with Queen Mary University of London to offer a fully-funded, 4-year doctorate with the topic \" Multimodal AI for musical collaboration in immersive environments.\" Here's how to apply." image = "/uploads/mileend.jpg" title = "Apply for a fully-funded PhD on AI for immersive music, as PatchXR partners with Queen Mary University of London" type = "post"

-+++
 ![](/uploads/mileend.jpg)

 The [**UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM)**](https://www.aim.qmul.ac.uk/) is a PhD research programme based at Queen Mary University of London, specifically focused on creative industries and music.
 Partnership with industry helps them to foster a world-leading environment for research - and we're pleased to be one of the partners and doctoral topics for their 2022 call.